- Start with 1 cup all-purpose flour. Remove 2 Tablespoons (16g) so you have 14 Tablespoons total.

 Whisk or sift the flour and cornstarch together before using.
 If you don’t have any cornstarch available then just substitute 1 cup less 2 tablespoons all-purpose flour for the 1 cup of cake flour.

-Is all-purpose flour the same as plain flour?
+Is self-raising flour same as cake flour?

 Cake flour is soft and finely milled like self-rising flour, so it makes a good substitute in terms of tenderness and texture.
 For every cup of self-rising flour called for, replace with 1 cup cake flour, 1½ teaspoons baking powder and ½ teaspoon fine sea salt.